Hamilton Cycles in Random Graphs: a bibliography: Other Models of Random Graphs

 \subsection{Nearest neighbor Graphs}

 Given a graph $G=(V,E)$ we let $\s=(e_1,e_2,\ldots,e_m)$ be a random permutation of its edges.
 We think of the permutation being derived by giving each edge an independent random weight and then ordereing the edges in increasing order of weight.
 The random graph $G_{k-NN}$ is obtained as follows.
 For each $v\in V$ let $F_v=\set{f_1,f_2,\ldots,f_k}$ be the first $k$ edges in the sequence $\s$ that contain $v$.
 Let $F=\bigcup_vF_v$ and then $G_{k-NN}=(V,F)$.
 When $G=K_n$, Cooper and Frieze \cite{CF-NN} determined the connectivity and when $G$ is a random geometric graph, Balister, Bollob\'as, Sarkar and Walters \cite{BBSW} determined the connectivity approximately.
-(Exact determination in this case is a nice open mproblem.) \begin{Problem} Determine, for various $G$, the minimum $k$ for which $G_{k-NN}$ is Hamiltonian.
+(Exact determination in this case is a nice open problem.) \begin{Problem} Determine, for various $G$, the minimum $k$ for which $G_{k-NN}$ is Hamiltonian.
 When $G=K_n$ this should be 3 or 4.
 When $G$ is a random geometric graph, this should be $c\log n$.
-(This is likely to be very difficult, seeing as the connectivity threshold is still open.) \end{Problem}
+(This is likely to be very difficult, seeing as the connectivity threshold is still open.) \end{Problem} We noe that \cite{builder} shows that the minimum is $O(1)$ for the case $G=K_n$.